Keep your dog close and controlled with the best dog leash

-- Best retractable dog leash: TUG 360° Heavy-Duty Retractable Dog Leash
+- Best retractable: TUG 360° Heavy-Duty Retractable Dog Leash

-- Best double dog leash: iYoShop Dual Dog Leash
+- Best for two dogs: iYoShop Dual Dog Leash

-- Best budget dog leash: BAAPET 4/5/6 FT Strong Dog Leash
+- Best budget: BAAPET 4/5/6 FT Strong Dog Leash

 Use the best dog leash to maintain control and enjoy walks with your dog

 Leashes are an absolute necessity for most dog owners to safely exercise their dog, take the pup to the vet, and maintain control in public places.
 The best dog leash for you and your dog depends on the activities you do together and the dog’s personality and size.
 Designs vary from embossable leather models to retractable leashes that provide extra freedom for dogs to sniff and explore.